 So you’ve got the perfect kite, harness, and wetsuit, and you’re ready to get started.
 Just one problem – where’s the best place to kitesurf?
 Whether you’re a beginner or a pro, recognising the features of a good kitesurfing spot isn’t always easy, so we’ve created our own list to help you out.

+Are you wondering what are the best kite spots in the world?
 First of all, you’ll want to know the conditions which best suit your ability and kitesurfing style.
 If you’re new to the water, you won’t be expected to take on the same waves as an expert.
 And if you’re up for a challenge, try out some of the choppier places on our list.

 There are many other factors which can make a location better, or worse, for kitesurfing.
 Wind, weather, and other surfers can all impact your ride, so you’ll want to know what to look out for.